Astrophotography

 Processing: PixInsight

 Comment: These were a little small for the scope but since this was a couple of test nights let's do it.
-The galaxies held up fairly well for a 550mm scope but like the others photos it needs more data to have a higher contrast and more detail.
+The galaxies held up fairly well.

 M81, M82 and NGC3077